Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **The scan finds numerous libraries with invalid licenses**, but are only used during development.

-You have to make sure that only production dependencies are scanned by WhiteSource
+You have to make sure that **only production dependencies are scanned by WhiteSource Bolt**.

-Bolt.
 Which of the following is a command you should run?

 * A. npm edit
 * B. npm publish